Promotional image for the expert-level AM certificate program with dates and pricing

 Course Learning Objectives:

-• Provides advanced-level CAD training on wireframe and surface design.
+• Provides advanced-level CAD training for AM.

 • Learn the importance of performing topology optimization on legacy parts.